gorriecoe/silverstripe-sanchez/README.md

 ### Snippet comments

-Snippets can have comments automatically inject on completetion of a snippet.
+Snippets can have comments automatically inject on completion of a snippet.

 Check this out:
 ```yml